 Building Tax Savings You Can Use

-Depreciation on real property (buildings) last up to 39 years – so you won’t see a lot of tax savings in any given year.
-But a tax strategy called cost segregation can reclassify some building components as personal property, which can frontload your savings over a much shorter period: five to 15 years.
+Depreciation on real property (buildings) can last up to 39 years – so you won’t see a lot of tax savings in any given year.
+But a tax strategy called cost segregation can reclassify some building components as personal property, which can frontload your savings over a much shorter period: one to 15 years.
 That’s savings you can pour into a new capital investment.

 Does this strategy make sense for your company?
 Barnes Dennig’s tax team can tell you.

 Cost segregation is a way of speeding up tax depreciation by reclassifying a building’s components.
 This strategy works for companies that:

 - Have purchased, constructed, or renovated a building in the last 15 years; or

 - Are planning a future expansion that will cost $500,000 or more

 Talking with a cost segregation specialist is the only way to know how this strategy could benefit you.
 The study should be conducted by experienced technical advisors like ours – advisors who know the nuances of tax laws and rulings and the depreciable lives of business assets.

 - We know your building project is unique, and we approach your cost segregation study differently than anyone else’s.
 Not only will this maximize your potential tax savings, it’s also likely to reduce the risk of IRS scrutiny.